 Sounds like the title to a Def Leppard song doesn’t it?
-Well, it’s not but, what it is is the sustainable biomass answer to the fuel needs for our vehicles.
+Well, it’s not but, what it is, is the sustainable biomass answer to the fuel needs of our vehicles.

 Introducing Yi-Heng Zhang’s Xylose Miracle

 Yi-Heng Zhang’s also known in the US as Y.H.
 Percival Zhang has successfully extracted Hydrogen gas from plants by using a vitro synthetic enzyme cascade to break down the plants in a manner that is nearly 100% efficient.

 Previously, there were a few known methods of extracting H2 from plant matter and through separation of water.
 Water is the most expensive extraction method but simple to do in a home experiment where one sticks a couple of wires onto the end of batter and sticks the other end into the water which causes the water to break into two parts Hydrogen and one part Oxygen (H20àH2 + O).

 The other methods of generating H2 from biomass include using microbial fermentation, enzymatic decomposition, gasification, steam reforming, and aqueous phase reforming.

 Biomass is biomaterial from living, or recently living organisms, most often referring to plants or plant-derived materials.